exapde/Exasim/README.md

 # Installation

 Exasim itself does not require installation.
-However, Exasim needs (required) C++ compiler, (required) Blas/Lapack libaries, (optional) MPI library, (optional) Gmesh, (optional) Paraview, and (optional) CUDA Toolkit.
+However, Exasim needs (required) C++ compiler, (required) Blas/Lapack libaries, (optional) MPI library, (optional) METIS, (optional) Gmesh, (optional) Paraview, and (optional) CUDA Toolkit.
 To install these packages, go to the directory Exasim/Installation and run install.jl in Julia, install.py in Python, or install.m in Matlab.
 See the documentation https://github.com/exapde/Exasim/tree/master/Documentation/Exasim0.3.pdf for more details.

 # Language Support